National Highway 65 (India)

-National Highway 65 (NH 65), (previously National Highway 9), is a National Highway in India.
+National Highway 65 (NH 65), (previous name National Highway 9), is a National Highway in India.
 It runs along the states of Maharashtra, Karnataka, Telangana and Andhra Pradesh.
 It starts at Pune and ends at Machilipatnam.
 Major cities on this route are Pune, Solapur, Hyderabad, Suryapet, Vijayawada and Machilipatnam.
 The section between Hyderabad and Vijayawada, is known as Vijayawada–Hyderabad Expressway and is a major expressway.